ckyycc/hana_os_monitor_script/README.md

-Python script part of HANA Server Operating System Monitoring Tool
+## Python script part of HANA Server Operating System Monitoring Tool

-## Functionalities:
+### Functionalities:

-1.	monitor and save all the resources (CPU, Disk and Memory) consumption information (to DB) for all the configured servers;
+1. Monitor and save all the resources (CPU, Disk and Memory) consumption information (to DB) for all the configured servers;
-2.	send warning email to the top 5 resource consumers when the threshold of resource consumption is exceeded;
+2. Send warning email to the top 5 resource consumers when the threshold of resource consumption is exceeded;
-3.  send warning email to administrators if some server is not available;
+3. Send warning email to administrators if some server is not available;
 4. Try to shutdown HANA (via HDB stop) instance if the warning email has been sent for over three times (only valid for memory monitoring);
-5.  monitor and save the version info (to DB) for all hana instances.
+5. Monitor and save the version info (to DB) for all hana instances.

-## Design
+### Design

 #### Use Case Diagram